Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 Winter Weather Advisory issued for Debeque to Silt Corridor by NWS

-Effective: 2022-11-28 20:00:00 MST Expires: 2022-11-29 09:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-29 01:10:00 MST Expires: 2022-11-29 09:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Debeque to Silt Corridor WINTER WEATHER ADVISORY IN EFFECT FROM 8 PM THIS EVENING TO 9 AM MST TUESDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 4 inches. * WHERE...Debeque to Silt Corridor. * WHEN...From 8 PM this evening to 9 AM MST Tuesday. * IMPACTS...Icy to snow packed roadways will create hazardous driving conditions.
+Target Area: Debeque to Silt Corridor WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 9 AM MST THIS MORNING * WHAT...Snow expected.
+Additional snow accumulations of up to two inches, bringing total snow accumulations to 2 to 5 inches. * WHERE...Debeque to Silt Corridor. * WHEN...Until 9 AM MST this morning. * IMPACTS...Icy to snow packed roadways will create hazardous driving conditions.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

 weather.gov

 Effective: 2022-11-29 03:00:00 CST Expires: 2022-11-29 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Antelope; Cedar; Knox; Pierce; Wayne WINTER WEATHER ADVISORY NOW IN EFFECT FROM 3 AM TO 6 PM CST TUESDAY * WHAT...Snow and freezing drizzle expected.
-Total snow accumulations of 2 to 4 inches and ice accumulations of a light glaze.
-Winds gusting as high as 40 mph. * WHERE...Knox, Cedar, Antelope, Pierce and Wayne Counties. * WHEN...From 3 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
+Target Area: Franklin; Furnas; Gosper; Harlan WINTER WEATHER ADVISORY IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Mix of freezing drizzle and snow expected.
+A light glaze of ice and total snow accumulations of up to one inch are expected.
+North winds gusting as high as 45 mph may lead to blowing snow and reduced visibility at times. * WHERE...Gosper, Furnas, Harlan and Franklin Counties. * WHEN...From 3 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute. * ADDITIONAL DETAILS...Drizzle and freezing drizzle will begin early this morning.
+Temperatures will continue to fall through the morning today, leading to more widespread freezing drizzle and eventually a changeover to light snow.

 weather.gov